syncfusion-content/php-docs/PHP/DatePicker/Getting-Started.md

 ---
 title: Getting Started with DatePicker | DatePicker | PHP | Syncfusion
-description: Getting Started with DatePicker
+description: Learn here all about getting started with Syncfusion Essential PHP DatePicker Control, its elements, and more.
 platform: php
 control: DatePicker
 documentation: ug
 keywords: Datepicker getting started, php Datepicker
 ---

-# Getting Started
+# Getting Started with PHP DatePicker

 This section explains briefly about the necessary steps required to render and configure EJ DatePicker control using PHP wrapper classes.